-Don’t get me wrong, Doom is metal.
+Don’t get me wrong, Doom (opens in new tab) is metal (opens in new tab).
 In fact, Doom is heavy metal and certainly 2016’s most metal PC game so far.
 But as with all things metal, to someone, somewhere, Doom is just not metal enough.
 I am that man, and I am not sorry.

-I believe a perfect Doom has yet to be made, one that exists somewhere between Doom and Doom 2’s fast gunplay and cheeky wit, and Doom 3’s uncanny horror.
+I believe a perfect Doom has yet to be made (opens in new tab), one that exists somewhere between Doom and Doom 2’s fast gunplay and cheeky wit, and Doom 3’s uncanny horror.
 And thus is metal: the earnest, willfully campy distillation of the most brutish and bleak of human affairs.
 Think spinning Judas Priest records in reverse to reveal dangerous occult messages while your parents are asleep.
 Think of the lowest depths of misery and anger channeled through a rad guitar solo, dude.
 Think of the folly of man and his insignificance embodied in corpse paint, sleeveless political t-shirts, and luscious long hair.
 Doom can do more.
 Here’s how.